davekinkead/philosophy/Democratic Authority and the Boundary Problem.md

 "Political authorities are tasked to solve distinctive kinds of coordination problems and prevent catastrophic social chaos, and these problems (their “urgent tasks”), while global, must be solved locally." p347

 "One cannot be obligated to do one’s fair share in a cooperative enterprise unless one legitimately counts as a member of the cooperating group in the first place." p349

+"one simply cannot defend a plausible theory of domestic justice and legitimacy without first identifying the persons and territories that count as rightfully inside and rightfully outside a state’s boundaries of authority." p351

 "One could argue, for instance, that while nonideal theory should aim at the eventual achievement of a political ideal that includes both full structural and full historical political rightness, the most imperative of the permissible and feasible steps on the path toward that ideal is structural change in the domestic institutions of states. " p355